pszujewski/edx-software-engineering/README.md

 Estimable: Effective costing for the development of a feature
 Small: small features are easier to estimate, etc. user stories should be as small as possible
 Testability: Ensure it is testable

-Example of 5 main parts that build up a single user story:

-1. As a prof, I want to create repositories so that my students can do their work
-2. Need: Repo names, student Ids
-3. Definition of done: I want to be able to run this using a single command, automated test cases
-4. Engineering note: use Github manager
-5. Cost estimate: 1.5 units/ days

 #### Decomposing user stories - mario game example